 The 1st Army advanced through the line on a southerly axis from the area around Saarbrücken with subsidiary advances moving to the west in the direction of Metz and to the south-east in the direction of Strasbourg, and the 7th Army on a westerly axis from the area around Freiburg.
 The German offensive eventually surrounded the remnants of the 2ème Groupe d’Armées in an area bounded by Mulhouse, Epinal and Belfort, where they surrendered as the Franco-Axis armistice came into effect.

-At this time large portions of the Maginot Line defences were still in French hands but, because of their very nature, impotent to affect the course of events.
+At this time large portions of the Ligne Maginot defences were still in French hands but, because of their very nature, impotent to affect the course of events.